10 Must Buy Essential Tech for Budget Family Travel

 4. A good universal travel adaptor.
 We used this one and it made it the full trip around the globe in one piece, no complaints.

 5. One device per child.
 Before we left, we simply gathered up whatever technology we had (it’s expensive right!) and brought it with us.
 Our 4 kids ‘shared’ 4 devices, depending on if they were doing home school, taking photos, watching YouTube Kids etc. And it didn’t work.
 They really needed a device each, set up for their homeschool needs and whatever digital entertainment you bring along.
 Make sure you have a set of ear pods or headphones and one fast charger for each device.
 We had so many unnecessary battles for who gets what device on this bus trip, who’s turn is it on the charger (a big issue once we lost the power bank), who doesn’t like which headphones… and so on.
 Anne had apple air pods – great, but expensive and seemingly indistinguishable from the pods like these that I had.
 If you’re near a MiniSo shop, their ear pods are great, we would highly recommend them.
 William and Phoebe used this style of headphone as the pods wouldn’t stay in their small ears.
-If you get them with a core, you can plug into airplane entertainment for those flights that only provide ear buds or even worse, make you pay for ear buds to use the inflight entertainment.
+If you get them with a cord, you can plug into airplane entertainment for those flights that only provide ear buds or even worse, make you pay for ear buds to use the inflight entertainment.
 Also, make sure you have a sturdy case and screen protector for each device.
 We had 2 device fatalities due to smashed screens (the other one we lost was stolen in a car break-in).
 This might be our most essential tech for budget family travel!

 6. Kindle.
 Or whatever eReader you prefer.
 We had 4 and used them daily.
 Our older 2 kids read many, many books.
 We signed up to Kindle Unlimited which was a cost-effective way to keep the books flowing.
 We did purchase a Lonely Planet guide, but it was little hard to navigate on a Kindle so we stuck mainly to novels.
 Buying specific Kindle books made excellent birthday and Christmas gift options for family back home.